Skip to content

 Type Select from:

-Fixed from today's index: Fixed price based on the current index rate.
+Fixed from today's index: A fixed price set using the current market index rate at the time of agreement.

 Fixed price Specify the charge for the selected pricing basis.